-NYC Pensions First to Divest from Private Prisons
+NYC Pensions First to Divest From Private Prisons

 New York City’s pensions previously had been invested in both of these companies.

-Beyond the ethical concerns, New York’s public advocate Letitia James said, political upheaval and civil liability make private-prison stocks an unsafe bet for hundreds of thousands of the city’s retirees.
+Beyond the ethical concerns, New York City’s public advocate Letitia James said, political upheaval and civil liability make private-prison stocks an unsafe bet for hundreds of thousands of the city’s retirees.

 “This is not just because we may be morally opposed, and I am morally opposed to the maltreatment and the monetization of our inmates,” she said.
 “But these companies are facing real risk.”